unitymakesus/tcf/wp-content/plugins/accordion-blocks/readme.txt

 * All new plugin to support the new WordPress Gutenberg editor.

 == Upgrade Notice ==
+= 1.3.4 =
+Made turning off global loading of scripts and styles an explicit setting.
+You can turn off this off in Settings > Accordion Blocks.

+= 1.3.3 =
+Rolled back deprecated `registerStore` with `register` change since it only applies to WordPress 5.7+.

+= 1.3.2 =
+Only load assets on pages that use the block.
+Added visual indicator to show bottom of block.

+= 1.3.1 =
+Support for WordPress 5.7 and a new method for generating uuids that should be more reliable.

+= 1.3.0 =
+Added h5 and h6 options for the title tag and fixed a bug where Authors may not be able to create functioning accordions.

+= 1.2.2 =
+Fixed an issue where all accordion item titles would open the first accordion only.

+= 1.2.1 =
+Fixed PHP error that slipped through in 1.2.0.
+Sorry about that.

+= 1.2.0 =
+Adds support for WordPress 5.6.
+Also adds support for nested and grouped accordion items.

 = 1.1.6 =
-* Accordions now use sample content (instead of real content) to preview custom blocks styles in the editor.
+Accordions now use sample content (instead of real content) to preview custom blocks styles in the editor.
 This should resolved slow performance in the editor if an accordion using custom block styles and has a lot of content.

 = 1.1.5 =
 Fixed PHP notice for API.